frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 You can set multiple prefabs to a same AssetBundle value, and they will be packed to a single file.

 Then use `Assets > Build AssetBundles` to export the asset bundle.
 Remember to add a suffix `.bundle`, the game will filter other files.

+# About the `feature:xxx` object

+You don't have to do this but you are suggested to.
+This is for compatibility.
+For example, if your UI has a child info called `feature:abc`, the mod version that doesn't support the feature `abs` will shows a mod update warning to player when they are trying to load this UI.

+Nothing else will happen.
+Your UI will still be loaded in the old version mod.
+You can make it compatable to the old mod if you want, with your superb unity animator skill.